microsoft/DefinitelyTyped-tools/packages/publisher/README.md

 #### Why Isn't This Fixed

 The github mirror is not super valuable and it's only happened 3 times in the last year.
-And it's only noticeable when updating ATA tags.
+It's only noticeable when updating ATA tags.

 ## Debugging Azure